Oblarg/docs/CommandRewriteDesignDoc.md

 1.  `Command` and `Subsystem` have been refactored to be interfaces instead of abstract classes.
 This places much less imposition on user code, and also prevents scheduling responsibilities from leaking into them.  `Subsystem` is no longer required to have any knowledge of its default `Command`.
 2.  `Scheduler` (now named `CommandScheduler`) is solely responsible for the scheduling of commands (except as occurs through composition) and the handling of requirements.
 All relevant scheduling state lives only in scheduler (as `Command` and `Subsystem` are now interfaces, and thus no no longer stateful), though some is further encapsulated in private `CommandState` objects.
-3.  `CommandGroup` has been split into several more-basic classes: `SequentialCommandGroup`, `ParallelCommandGroup`, `ParallelRaceGroup`, and `ParallelDictatorGroup`.
+3.  `CommandGroup` has been split into several more-basic classes: `SequentialCommandGroup`, `ParallelCommandGroup`, `ParallelRaceGroup`, and `ParallelDeadlineGroup`.
 These classes implement the `Command` interface, and are thus composeable - the resulting composition-based API is both more-powerful and much cleaner than the previous `CommandGroup` class.
 4. To facilitate composition of commands, `Command` has been given a large number of defaulted "decorator" methods which wrap the command with a decorated functionality, usually by means of one of the existing `CommandGroup` classes.
 5. A large number of useable-out-of-the-box, lambda-based `Command` classes have been included.
 In conjuction with the decorator methods mentioned above, these allow teams a simple, concise way to define powerful robot behaviors without writing any new classes.
 6.  `Sendable` implementations have been moved into abstract base classes, which are used as a base for the provided `Command` implementations and `CommandGroup` classes.
 These are purely provided for user convenience, and users may disregard them and roll their own `Sendable` functionality if desired (though it is not really possible to decouple this from our pre-made `Command` implementations).